 Anyway, y’all, my dark lord philodendron is giving me beautiful baby leaves. pic.twitter.com/WCXYO6ZRtk— kefka stan (@mr_contrition) October 6, 2020

-This tropical plant has adjusted well to indoor living and can thrive in almost any type of potting material.
-Plastic, terracotta, or clay planters will work best for the Dark Lord for most growers.
+This tropical plant has adjusted well to indoor living but prefers to be in a terracotta pot.
 Using moss poles to keep the plant standing upright is also a good idea as this plant is a climber.

 In terms of sizing, you’d typically want to use a large pot for this plant which is known to have fast-growing roots.
 As long as your pot has drainage holes at the bottom, your plant should be generally fine against root rot.

 Repotting Your Philodendron Dark Lord